moso/eslint-config/README.md

 You will need to install and configure [`stylelint`](https://stylelint.io) yourself, unfortunately.

-I am actively considering adding linting support for TailwindCSS, however.
+`v3.2.0` added linting support for TailwindCSS, however.

 ### I prefer `this` or `that` rule